-One thing worth mentioning is that if you sell the property within 2 years, you’ll be obliged to pay the tax.
+Besides, if you sell the property within 2 years, you’ll be obliged to pay the tax.

 You can look for local real estate on the internet, ask relatives or friends to find out if they have any information about real estate agents in New Zealand.